The information posted on this page was taken from

 The Vast Majority of All Diesel Damage is Due to Lack of Cooling System Maintenance

-We don’t know the exact percentage of engine failures that result from lack of cooling system maintenance, but it is surely at least 50%.
+We don’t know the exact percentage of engine failures that result from a lack of cooling system maintenance, but it is surely at least 50%.
 You need to understand this: Diesel engines operate under a piston compression of around 350 to 550 psi.
 That is three to four times the amount of a gas engine.
 This high compression puts great strain on the engine and can build up heat very rapidly (like within 60 seconds) if there is a failure in the cooling system.
 Diesel cooling systems are vastly more critical than gas engine cooling systems.
 Gas engines can suffer from numerous moderate overheats without causing catastrophic damage.
-THIS IS NOT TRUE OF DIESELS.
+THIS IS NOT TRUE OF DIESEL.
 Diesel engines can and will suffer serious damage even as the result of relatively minor overheat conditions.
-This is because the overheating occurs so rapidly, and because the internal parts are less tolerant of damage than a gas engine.
+This is because the overheating occurs so rapidly and because the internal parts are less tolerant of damage than a gas engine.

 Most overheats occur because the engines are never inspected and leaks are never found and repaired.
-Cooling system hoses are allowed to age, and they eventually burst, leak or blow off.
+Cooling system hoses are allowed to age, and they eventually burst, leak, or blow off.

 Due to vibration and age, system gaskets do not last forever and will inevitably start to leak.
 The leaks usually occur in a location that is not easily seen.
 Thus coolant is lost and the engine overheats.
 Consider this: Can you take a guess at how often anyone ever checks the engine coolant before starting the engines when we do a sea trial?
-The incredible answer is that not only do boat owners not check the coolant, they don’t check the oil either.
-These very confidant souls who are going to eventually pay the price for their carelessness.
+The incredible answer is that not only do boat owners not check the coolant, but they also don’t check the oil either.
+These very confidant souls are going to eventually pay the price for their carelessness.